-The Baltimore Ravens, in partnership with the Maryland Stadium Authority (MSA), have earned a LEED-certified “Gold” designation for M&T Bank Stadium from the U.S. Green Building Council (USGBC).
-(LEED is Leadership in Energy and Environmental Design.
-LEED strives to deliver energy- and water-efficient, healthy, environmentally-friendly, cost-saving buildings, homes and communities.)
+The Baltimore Ravens, in partnership with the Maryland Stadium Authority (MSA), earning LEED-certified “Gold” designation.
+All consequently for M&T Bank Stadium from the U.S. Green Building Council (USGBC).

-M&T Bank Stadium becomes the first existing outdoor professional sports facility in the United States – including all NFL and Major League Baseball stadiums – to receive USGBC’s Gold rating.
+So M&T Bank Stadium becoming the first ever LEED existing outdoor professional sports facility in the United States.
+That’s including all NFL and Major League Baseball stadiums.
+All to receive USGBC’s Gold rating.
 A LEED certification is recognized across the globe as the premier mark of achievement in green building.

 Some of the major sustainability projects at M&T Bank Stadium highlighted by LEED include: